NethServer/nethserver-cockpit/docs/docs/authorizations.md

 - `Applications`: contains all modules shipped with extra RPM packages.
   Each application is a complete set of features.
-  Some exampled os applications can be: the firewall module, nextcloud or the mail server.
+  Some examples of applications can be: the firewall module, nextcloud or the mail server.

 A user can be granted access to specific applications or system modules.